-There are two ways to configure the Moxa V3200 Series computer's time zone.
+There are two ways to configure the time zone on the V3000 Series computer.
 One is using the TZ variable.
 The other is using the /etc/localtime file.

 Using the TZ Variable

 The format of the TZ environment variable looks like this: